 Adoption doesn’t end with finalization.
 I think that one of the biggest mistakes many adoptive parents make is only attending support groups and seminars when they need training hours for a home study.
 The early years with adopted children are among the easiest as far as adoption goes.
 Once your child is able to start processing the fact that they’re adopted, so many more factors come into play.
 Having a strong adoption community is key for getting answers to questions and support for any number of issues that may arise.
 It’s also an amazing asset for your for your child to grow up among other adopted children.

 As always, fellow adoptive parents, I’d love your input on this topic!
+Are there other sacrifices of adoption that you’ve experienced throughout your adoption journey?

-Please leave me a comment.
+Please leave me a comment!

 More adoption resources: